-Dining out and restaurant related Japanese is essential in a country whose food culture is amazingly rich not only just in its long-held traditions, but also in its value on taste, presentation and hygiene.
-It also offers great depth and diversity in terms of its international dining experience, with an array of options in to suit all kinds of foodies.
+Dining out and restaurant related Japanese is essential in a country whose food culture is amazingly rich.
+Not only just in its long-held traditions, but also in its value on taste, presentation and hygiene.
+It also offers great depth and diversity in terms of its international dining experience.
+So much so, that its array of options should suit all kinds of foodies.

 Of course, some restaurants are versatile in terms of their multi-lingual support.
 The Tokyo Government even created a website that lists all restaurants which provide multi-lingual menus.

 However, if you wish to indulge in this culinary journey, particularly using Japan’s native tongue, then the breadth of your options will also skyrocket.
-In this guide, we will try to cover some of the most common terms and phrases that will help to boost your restaurant experience and grasp of the language too.
+In this guide, we will try to cover some of the most common terms and phrases.
+Ultimately, this will help to boost your restaurant experience and grasp of the language too.

 Introduction to the Basics